megaserg/megaserg.github.io/about.md

 permalink: /about/
 ---

 Hello, my name is Sergey Serebryakov.
-I am an engineer who likes reading, programming, and foreign languages.
+I'm a software engineer who likes reading, programming, and foreign languages.
+I mostly think and write about technical stuff.
+I also have a [microblog](https://twitter.com/megaserg).

 # What kind of engineering do you like?
-Full stack with inclination to backend, algorithmic bottlenecks, data structures, high-load low-latency scalable fault-tolerant architectures, distributed systems, code quality and design, static analysis, computer security, machine learning, computer vision, functional programming.
+Professional: backend engineering, algorithmic bottlenecks, performance optimizations, high-load low-latency scalable fault-tolerant architectures, distributed systems, functional programming, code quality, systems design.

+Recreational: frontend engineering, computer security, machine learning, computer vision.

 # What human languages do you know?
 English, German, Russian, a little French.

 # What programming languages interest you?
-In no particular order: Elm, Haskell, Scala, Java, Go, Erlang, Python, JavaScript.
+In no particular order: Elm, Haskell, Scala, Java, Go, Rust, Erlang, Python, JavaScript.